Strive-School/ai_mar21/M4_Feature_Eng/06. FeatSel & DimRed/Exercise - Predict Future Sales Day 1.md

 ## Exercise 1: Download the data

-Go to the [data tab](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data) of the competition, and download the data.
+Go to the [data tab](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data) of the competition, and download the original data (russian version).
+If you dont know russian, please **download the [English version](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/discussion/208082)**.

 We are going to work on our local computers, but we can work on [kaggle notebooks](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/notebooks) aswell because we have 30 hours of free GPU usage each week.

-> ### Download the [English version](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/discussion/208082) if ypu dont know russian.

-Please, if you are new to kaggle watch [this video](https://www.youtube.com/watch?v=sEJHyuWKd-s)
+Please, if you are new to kaggle watch [this video](https://www.youtube.com/watch?v=sEJHyuWKd-s).